The Chukar Mine

 After being away for almost two years, we were asked to come back to establish a new portal and access into Chukar to allow mining to resume.
 Pit sequencing had interrupted production from the mine.
 We established a new portal from new location in the pit and connected to existing workings behind the pit highwall.
 We established completely new surface infrastructure that will remain unaffected by pit mining for years to come.

-Chukar is a safe, high productivity mine.
+Chukar is a safe, high productivity mine with ore production averaging 1,200 tons per day.
 The main mining method is transverse long-hole open stoping with a lot of remote mucking.
 Primary stopes are filled with cemented rock fill.
 Secondary or tertiary stopes may be filled with gob.